jcosborn/qex/src/experimental/graph/DESIGN.md

 Closures are normalized before cached reuse matters.
 That keeps capture structure explicit and makes substitution-based instantiation the stable model.

+`apply` returns an erased `Gvalue` because function-valued expressions can be resolved only as the callable graph is reduced.
+Code that knows the callable's result type should cast the apply result before feeding it into typed graph operators.

 Callable freshness is intentionally asymmetric: